kernelle-soft/blizz/README.md

 Kernelle is a collection of Rust tools inspired by the characters living in a human- and robot-populated village called Kernelle, in a world known as Nataal.
 This toolshed's been designed and tested for real-world development, and has been architected to work effectively with AI-powered IDEs like Cursor for both hobby and enterprise development contexts.

 No, this is not AI-generated hype.
-I use this shit myself.
-In fact, I used these tools on themselves to make them much higher quality than I could otherwise do by myself.
+I use these tools myself.
+In fact, I used these tools on themselves to make them much higher quality than I could otherwise do by myself, while still having full say in the way code gets designed and written.
+No exaggeration: the early prototypes of Kernelle were comprised of integration-tested bash scripts that were more legible and more reliable than most of the codebase at my last job.

 ## The World